geewynn/infra-design/kubernetes-centric/design.md

 **Reasoning:**

-- Industry standard for paid RPC: 99.9% (GetBlock, Chainstack)
+- Industry standard for paid RPC: 99.9% (GetBlock, Chainstack).
+Although, RPC providers like alchemy and drpc offers 99.995% and 99.99%.
 - 99.95% is above standard while remaining cost-effective
 - Achievable with single-region, multi-AZ deployment
 - Does not require multi-region active-active (2x infrastructure cost)